seanblonien/deep-enum-core/README.md

 #### **Deep-Enum Interface as an Accessor**

 A deep-enum interface provides you with a type-safe index to any object with the same interface.
-This means we can use it to get/set (read/write) to deeply nested properties of objects using the enum as the interface (abstract from the object that is being changed).
+This means we can use it to access (get/set or read/write) deeply nested properties of objects using the enum as the interface (abstract from the object that is being changed).
 All you need is the deep-enum interface to specify which property/path you want to update on a given object of that same interface.

 <details>
   <summary><i>deep-enum interface (accessor) usage</i></summary>